The-EG/The-EG.github.io/_posts/2021/2021-02-17-manual-mesh-leveling.markdown

 I print a test pattern in just the corners above the screws.
 It may take a few prints to get everyting adjusted to the point where all four corners are printing properly:
 ![corners](/assets/mesh_leveling/4_corners.png)

-### Using a Stored Mesh

-By default, the printer won't use a stored mesh after auto homing.
-A command must be added to the slicer's Start G-Code to enable the mesh, after the `G28` command:

-{% highlight text %}
-M420 S
-{% endhighlight %}

-However, that command will fail if the mesh has not been setup yet.
-So, only add the command after editing the mesh for the first time and then reslice the test pattern before printing again.

 ### Manual Mesh Calibration

 Once the corners are leveled properly, the mesh can be calibrated using a similar test pattern, but with a circle at each mesh point.